svidalCCTVal/Waves-that-clean-V1/README.md

  ### Some trouble shootings

- Depending when and to whom you buy an Arduino Nano, the bootloader can change.
-Refer to file
+ 1. Depending when and to whom you buy an Arduino Nano, the bootloader can change.
+Refer to the file platofrmio.ini and change the